Frequently Asked Questions

 Stories have to be factual, your own original work and suitable for a wide audience.
-A first-hand account of your own sporting experience is ideal, preferably as a participant – but it could be a match you watched, a race you volunteered at or your feelings on supporting a son or daughter in their first competition.
+A first-hand account of your own experience of being active is ideal, preferably as a participant – but it could be a match you watched, a race you volunteered at, a walk long the canal you did, or your feelings on supporting a son or daughter in their first competition.

 Stories work best if there’s a human element – a bit of humour, pain, frustration or elation goes a long way.
 A blow-by-blow or kick-by-kick account of a match or game is unlikely to be a great read even for the most ardent fan, unless you can add something extra to it.

 Short stories work as well as longer ones.
-1,000 words is a good length, but it’s up to you: a one page poem or a 5,000 word marathon story can be equally good in their own way.
+500 words is a good length, but it’s up to you: a six-line poem or a 5,000 word marathon story can be equally good in their own way.